-The Dairy Farm Monitor Project provides a comprehensive financial and production analysis of 75 dairy farms spread evenly across three dairy regions - South West, Gippsland and northern Victoria.
+The Dairy Farm Monitor Project is a comprehensive financial and production analysis using 75 dairy farms spread evenly across three dairy regions - south western Victoria, Gippsland and northern Victoria.

-Now in its tenth year, the project is a joint initiative between Agriculture Victoria and Dairy Australia.
+Now in its eleventh year, the project is a joint initiative between Agriculture Victoria and Dairy Australia.

 This comprehensive report is used by government and industry to inform policy and service delivery to generate economic growth.
-It also allows farmers within each region to compare their performance, and identify areas for improvement.
-While the data presents results and trends, these need to be interpreted carefully as participant farms may not be representative of the industry and not all farms participate every year.
+It also encourages farmers to identify areas of improvement in their own businesses by applying the whole farm analysis standards used by the Dairy Farm Monitor.
+The results and trends reported need to be interpreted carefully as participant farms may not be representative of the industry or region and participant farms differ every year.

-The 2015-16 season was characterised by a storm of dry seasonal conditions, high water costs, reduced pasture availability, higher feed costs, and lower milk prices.
+The 2015-16 season was characterised by dry seasonal conditions, high water costs, reduced pasture availability, higher feed costs and lower milk prices.
 Despite these challenging operating conditions more than half the farmers surveyed (45 of the 75) by the Dairy Farm Monitor Project recorded positive return on assets.

-Overall, dairy farm profits declined in 2015-16, with data showing average whole farm earnings before interest and tax (EBIT) falling to $70,804, a 70 per cent decrease compared with the previous year.
-This was the third lowest EBIT level recorded over the ten-year history of the report, while return on assets was 0.6 per cent compared with last year's 5.3 per cent.
+Overall, dairy farm profits declined in 2015-16.
+State-wide average whole farm earnings before interest and tax (EBIT) fell to $70,804, a 70 per cent decrease compared with the previous year.
+This was the second lowest EBIT recorded over the ten-year history of the report, while return on assets was 0.6 per cent compared with last year's 5.3 per cent.

 Almost all farms (97 per cent) recorded positive results in 2014-15.
 Whole farm earnings before interest and tax (EBIT) was positive on average, but 34 per cent lower than last year.
-Return on assets decreased to 5.3 per cent from 8.5 per cent last year.
-The 2013-14 year was exceptional on many levels and this needs to be kept in mind when looking at this year's results.
+Return on assets decreased to 5.3 per cent from 8.5 per cent in 2013-14.
+The 2013-14 year was exceptional on many levels and this needs to be kept in mind when comparing this year's results.

-The decrease in milk price was the primary driver behind the reduction in profitability.
+The decrease in milk price was the main contributor in the reduction of profitability.
 The milk price fell 11 per cent from $6.77/kg milk solids in 2013-14 to $6.04/kg milk solids in 2014-15.
 The impact of lower milk price combined with challenging seasonal condition was reduced due to higher milk solids sold per hectare and per cow and slightly lower variable and overhead costs.

 Annual Report 2013-14